StaggeringlyPurple/Savage-Cyclopes-Mod/Mobs.md

 - The **Glacial Cyclops** is basically a Cyclops Brute but is covered in icy spines that damage you when you try to attack it.
 It also inflicts the "Freezing" effect when it hits you.
 It is found in the Ice Palace and has a chance to drop Ice Shards, Bludgeons, Polar Hide, or Leather

+- **Cyclops Imposters** have a small chance to spawn in place of villagers (only in villages, not from spawn eggs).
+If you punch them, they get angry and try to attack you.
+No problem, right?
+Just don't punch villagers? **WRONG!!!** If you even try to trade with them, they become angry and target you.
+  If you are able to defeat one, you may obtain a Trading Charm.

 More Cyclopes coming soon!